Sam Steele: Boer War and second military career

 Steele requested active military duty upon the outbreak of the First World War in August 1914.
 He was initially rejected for command on the grounds of age.
 However, a compromise was reached which allowed him to act as commander of the 2nd Canadian Division until the formation was sent to France, whereupon he would be replaced.
 After accompanying the division to England, Steele was offered an administrative post as commanding officer of the South-East District.

-Matters were complicated, however, when Canadian Minister of Defence Samuel Hughes insisted that Steele also be made commander of all Canadian troops in Europe, a slight problem, as there were two brigadier-generals who each believed the Canadian command was his.
+Matters were complicated, however, when Canadian Minister of Defence Sam Hughes insisted that Steele also be made commander of all Canadian troops in Europe, a slight problem, as there were two brigadier-generals who each believed the Canadian command was his.
 The issue was not resolved until 1916, when the new Minister of Overseas Military Forces of Canada, Sir G. H. Perley, removed Steele from his Canadian command after Steele refused to return to Canada as a recruiter.
 He kept his British command until his retirement on 15 July 1918.
 While in Britain, Steele was knighted, on 1 January 1918, and was made a Companion of the Most Honourable Order of the Bath, and Knight Commander of the Most Distinguished Order of St. Michael and St. George.

+Death and legacy

-Steele died during the 1918 flu pandemic just after his 71st birthday and was later buried in Winnipeg.
+Steele died during the 1918 flu pandemic just after his 71st birthday.
+He was interred at the Cathedral of St. John Cemetery in Winnipeg.

 Canada's fifth-tallest mountain, Mount Steele, is named after him.

 CFB Edmonton, the home of Lord Strathcona's Horse (Royal Canadians), is now called Steele Barracks after Major General Steele.

+Steele Narrows at Loon Lake was the site of the Battle of Loon Lake, the last battle in the North-West Rebellion.
+Steele's Alberta scouts fought there.

+In 1979 Scarborough School Board, now Toronto District School Board named a grade school after him, Sir Samuel B Steele Junior Public School.